logologologologo

 Impact on Different Types of Travellers

-• Single authorization covers multiple trips over three years
+• Once ETIAS launches, a single authorisation covers multiple trips over three years.

 Common Questions Answered

 Q: Do I need both EES and ETIAS?
-A: EES happens automatically at the border, while ETIAS requires advance online authorization.
-Both are separate requirements.
+A: EES happens automatically at the border (live now).
+ETIAS will require advance online authorisation once it launches in late 2026.
+They are separate but complementary requirements.

 Q: What if I’m just transiting through Europe?
-A: Transit passengers still need to comply with entry requirements, even for short connections.
+A: Transit passengers crossing Schengen external borders still need to comply with EES, even for short connections.
+Cruise day-trips within an existing itinerary are exempt.

 The Bottom Line

-The key to smooth European travel in 2025 and beyond is staying informed and prepared.
-With the Travel Smart App by your side and this comprehensive guide in hand, you’re ready to embrace the future of European travel with confidence.
+The key to smooth European travel in 2026 and beyond is staying informed and prepared.
+With the Travel Smart App by your side and this guide in hand, you’re ready for both systems with confidence.

-Pro Tip: Bookmark this guide and check the Travel Smart App regularly for the latest updates on exact launch dates and any requirement changes.
-European travel is evolving, and smart travelers evolve with it -checkout more here: Travel Tips.
+Pro Tip: Bookmark this guide and check the Travel Smart App for the latest updates on the exact ETIAS launch date and any changes to EES procedures.
+European travel is evolving — smart travellers evolve with it.
+Read more here: Travel Tips.

 Share